ravensears/ravensears/README.md

 - 👋 Hi, I’m @ravensears
-- 👀 I’m interested in coding, making jewellery, and maths
+- 👀 I’m interested in coding, making jewellery, and reading.
-- 🌱 I’m beginning the software engineering boot camp at Makers
+- 🌱 I’m in the December cohort for the Software Engineering Course at Makers Academy
 - 💞️ I’m looking to collaborate on anything you want a novice's help on!
-- 📫 How to reach me ravenrosereynolds@icloud.com